 Westbound State Route 2 to Northbound SR 269

-In Mid-November, crews noticed the pavement was cracked in the shoulder of westbound SR 2 at SR 269 exit 125, so they monitored it.
+In mid-November 2017, crews noticed the pavement was cracked in the shoulder of westbound SR 2 at SR 269 exit 125, so they monitored it.
 Soon there was an inch difference in pavement heights, so ODOT engineers were deployed to inspect it, and the shoulder was closed.

 On Wednesday, November 29, ODOT closed the ramp from westbound SR 2 to northbound SR 269, exit 125, because the difference in pavement heights was expanding.
 Shortly thereafter the pavement slid, or dropped down, as seen in the picture below.
 Because the area was already closed, nobody was injured in the slide.

-Since then, ODOT has been monitoring the slide, and putting together a team to combat the problem.
+Since then, ODOT has been monitoring the slide, conducting tests to determine the magnitude and creating a team to combat the problem.